krandslam/ML_based_big_data_analysis/day3/README.md

 ----------
 ![wordcloud_review_freqg5](./wordcloud_review_freqg5.JPG)

-Still, some words that had low frequency of usage was hard to identify.
+Still, some words that had low frequency of usage were hard to identify.
 Therefore, another data preprocessing procedure was needed.
 The procedure used head function to sort top 50 words.
 The result follows below.